Nicolas-Paiva/my-swe-diary/README.md

 ## January 4th, 2024:

-O have already "finished" my Linear Algebra, Ethics and Multimedia Systems assignments.
+I have already "finished" my Linear Algebra, Ethics and Multimedia Systems assignments.
 I only need to finish Computer Systems and wait for IP now.